LuukMaessen-code/cloudservice/DEPLOY_EC2.md

 Important:
 - Replace `<EC2_PUBLIC_IP>` in `ALLOWED_ORIGINS` with your **actual** IP or DNS.
+- Replace `DH_USERNAME` for all images with your dockerhub username
 - Make sure you used the same IP/DNS in `.env.production` when building the frontend image.

 Create the data directory (for history JSONL files):